What is Lent? Plus 12 Best Books For Lent Season

 Six Hours One Friday

-This is one of the books for lent that I’m reading this year.
+This is one of the books that I’m reading this year.
 It has 19 chapters, and I’ve just started chapter one.
 Six hours isn’t much, it seems like, but those particular six hours one Friday about 2,000 years ago changed everything.
 I am very excited about this one.

 Kindle, Audible, Paperback, Independent Bookshop, ChristianBook